ryanhaticus/pretzelduck/README.md

 # Pretzel Duck
 Use natural language to write end-to-end tests in Playwright.

-> :warning:  The Pretzel Duck project is in it's early stages.
-Please expect frequent changes and improvements.

 ```typescript
 import { PretzelDuck, openai } from "pretzelduck";
 import { test } from "@playwright/test";